Addressing the Multi-Channel Inverse Problem at High Energy Colliders: A Model Independent Approach to the Search for

 The two cases, positive $\Delta M_1$, and negative $\Delta M_1$ are treated separately.
 In the case of negative $\Delta M_1$, the $\{\sigma \!
 B\}_i$ sensitivities depend only on $\Delta M_2$.
 When $\Delta M_1$ is positive, i.e., there is an intermediate state, we vary its mass M($\slep$) from a value 5~\GeVcsq~higher than M($\none$), to 5~\GeVcsq~less than M($\cone$) in steps of 5~\GeVcsq.
 In all cases, the events are split into four subsamples with 0, 1, 2 and 3$\tau$'s in the final state.

 We then parametrize the $\{\sigma \!
 B\}_i$ sensitivities (for each subsample) as a function of $\Delta M_1$, $\Delta M_2$ and $M$.
-First we determine the term which depends on the overall mass scale by fixing the relative masses of M($\cone$), M($\slep$) and M($\none$).
-To do this we fix $\Delta M_1 = 25$~\GeVcsq, and $\Delta M_2 = 50$~\GeVcsq~and fit the $\{\sigma \!
-B\}_i$ sensitivities as a function of M($\none$)(=$M$).
-This dependence is given by $f(M)$, and illustrated in Figure~\ref{fig:lspfit1} for the 0$\tau$ and 1$\tau$ cases.
+First we determine the dependence on the overall mass scale by fixing the relative masses of M($\cone$), M($\slep$) and M($\none$).
+We fix $\Delta M_1 = 25$~\GeVcsq, and $\Delta M_2 = 50$~\GeVcsq~and determine $f(M$) (normalizing it to $f(0)$).
+This is shown in Figure~\ref{fig:lspfit1} for the 0$\tau$ and 1$\tau$ cases.
 The fit parameters are given in Table~\ref{tab:par}.